 1. 5K Run or Bike Race

 A classic fundraising event idea, the 5K is a year-round favorite that can raise big bucks for your cause.
 Rather than rely solely on entry fees, implement peer-to-peer fundraising so participants can start raising money upon registration.
-Throw out a suggested fundraising goal, prepare incentives, and send participants tips and tricks on how to reach out to their networks.
+Throw out a suggested fundraising goal, prepare incentives, and send participants tips on how to reach out to their networks.

 2. Video Gaming for Good